-Deadspin is not dead.
-After a mass exodus of editors and writers, the (mostly) sports site Deadspin.com folded in 2019, only to be resurrected a few months later.
-On rare occasions, it’s covered bodybuilding, strength, and fitness topics.
+On rare occasions the (mostly) sports site Deadspin.com has covered bodybuilding, strength, and fitness topics.
 One of the best such articles was posted in August 2018: Sex, Steroids, And Arnold: The Story Of The Gym That Shaped America.
 This oral history of the original Gold’s Gym covers the mecca’s creation by Joe Gold in 1965 until it started to go mainstream in 1978.
-Journalist David Davis interviews seemingly everyone of note (except Arnold, unfortunately) who was still living.
-(Jim Morris and Franco Columbu subsequently passed away.)
+Journalist David Davis interviews seemingly everyone of note (except Arnold Schwarzenegger, unfortunately) who was still living.
+(Several, including Jim Morris, Ric Drasin, and Franco Columbu subsequently passed away.)
 It’s a long read, but highly recommended.
 What follows are a few excerpts.

 Jim Morris: What made Gold’s Gym Gold’s Gym?
 Joe Gold.
 Literally and figuratively.
 There are people who have a great sense of the body and how it moves and how it feels and how it works.
 Joe had all of that.
 He knew anatomy and he knew instinctively how the body worked and how it should feel.
 He applied that to his machinery.
 When Joe would make a piece of equipment, it just felt right.
 He knew how it should feel to exercise.